The J-invariant over splitting fields of Tits algebras: -invariant of algebras with involutions

 The $J$-invaraint of $(A, \sigma)$ contains two components $j_1$ and $j_2$ of degree one.
-The value of $j_1$ was computed in Theorem \ref{j1}.
+The formula for $j_1$ is computed in Theorem \ref{j1}.
 By \cite[Corollary 5.2]{QSZ} we have $j_2 \leq \min\{i_+, i_-\} $.
 It appears that this upper bound is the exact value of $j_2$ in the following case.

-\begin{prop} If $\min\{i_+, i_-\} < \min\{k_1, i_A\}$, then $j_2= \min\{i_+, i_-\} $. \end{prop} \begin{proof} Denote by $j_i^+$ (resp. $j_i^-$) the $i$-th component of the $J$-invariant of $(A, \sigma)$ over the function field of $X^+$ (resp. of $X^-$).
+\begin{prop} If $\min\{i_+, i_-\} < \min\{k_1, i_A\}$, then $j_2= \min\{i_+, i_-\} $. \end{prop} \begin{proof} Denote by $j_i^+$ (resp. $j_i^-$) the $i$-th component of the $J$-invariant of $(A, \sigma)$ over the function field of $\SB(C_+)$ (resp. of $\SB(C_-)$).
 Note that over such a function field the Clifford invariant of $(A, \sigma)$ is trivial.
-By Corollary \ref{half-spin} and using Index Reduction Formula \cite[page 594]{MPW} we have
+By Corollary \ref{half-spin} and using Index Reduction Formula \cite[page 592]{MPW} we have

 Similarly we get $j_1^- = \min\{k_1, i_A, i_+\} $.